Skip to content

 Term Description

-SLA Service-Level Agreement, which refers to the service commitment made by the system service provider (Provider) to the customer (Customer).
-You can rate the SLA of the service provider's service quality and monitor the compliance rate in real time.
+SLA Service-Level Agreement, a commitment from the service provider (Provider) to the customer (Customer).
+You can score the service provider's SLA quality and monitor the compliance rate in real-time.

-SLI Service Level Indicator, which refers to the metric selected to measure system stability.
+SLI Service Level Indicator, measurement metrics, referring to the indicators selected to measure system stability.
 Guance SLI supports setting one or more measurement metrics based on monitors.

-SLO Service Level Objective, the smallest unit for SLA rating processing in Guance.
-It is the target for the cumulative number of successes of SLI within a time window.
-SLO is often converted into an error budget to calculate the tolerable number of errors.
-In each detection cycle, the time during which an abnormal event occurs will be deducted from the tolerable error duration.
+SLO Service Level Objective, the smallest unit for SLA scoring processing in Guance.
+It is the target for the cumulative number of SLI successes within a time window.
+We often convert SLO into an error budget, used to calculate the tolerable number of errors.
+The time during which abnormal events occur within each detection cycle will be deducted from the allowable fault tolerance duration.

 As shown in the figure above, the system detects anomalies every 5 minutes.
-The coverage time of each abnormal event is precisely calculated based on its actual start and end points (the start time is based on the detection time window, and the end time is composed of the start time of the event plus its duration).
+The coverage time for each abnormal event is precisely calculated based on its actual start and end points (the start time point is based on the detection time window, and the end time point is composed of the event's start time + duration).
 The deduction amount is the total coverage time after merging all abnormal events (overlapping periods are counted only once).

 Feedback